The Paul Law Firm P.C.

 Frequently Asked Questions

-Can hospitals be liable for ER errors?
+Can hospitals be liable for emergency room errors?

-Yes, depending on staffing and employment relationships.
+Yes, depending on staffing, supervision, and employment relationships.

-What if the ER was overcrowded?
+What if the emergency room was overcrowded?

 Overcrowding does not excuse negligent care under Georgia law.